 Class-leading JCB hydraulics produce the fastest cycle times, ensuring the most efficient lifting, extending and pushing.

 The JCB 540-140 Construction Loadall telehandler boasts excellent manoeuvrability and fast travel times across site, courtesy of a compact wheelbase and large steering lock angles.
 With 4WD as standard, you get plenty of traction and performance even in soft, muddy areas.
-2WD can be selected to minimise tyre wear and fuel use.

 The JCB EcoMAX T4F engine delivers 75hp (55kW) of power and 400Nm of torque.
 This is produced at just 1300 rpm, offering you optimum response, as well as improved cycle times and tractive effort.